kvarak/dnd/docs/_Folk/genasi.md

 - **Languages**.
 You know Common and an additional language appropriate to your background.

 - **Size**.
-Genasi are as varied as their mortal parents but are generally built like humans, standing anywhere from 5 feet to over 6 feet tall.
+Genasi are as varied as their mortal parents but are generally built like humans, standing anywhere from 5 ft to over 6 ft tall.
 Your size is Medium.

 - **Speed**.
-Your base speed is 30 feet.
+Your base speed is 30 ft.

 - **Elemental connection**: There are four major variants of genasi.
 Choose one of air, earth, fire and water.